Direct Data-Driven Predictive Control for a Three-dimensional Cable-Driven Soft Robotic Arm: DeePC for soft robot control

 Consequently, the original DeePC optimization problem can be reformulated using the compressed data matrix and a reduced optimization variable $\bar{g} \in \mathbb{R}^r$.
 The resulting regularized SVD-DeePC problem for the soft arm is given by:

 This formulation provides a significant computational advantage: the dimension of the optimization variable is reduced from the dataset length $(T-L+1)$ to the approximation rank $r$.
-Such reduction greatly improves the efficiency of solving the DeePC problem, thereby making it more suitable for real-time control of the soft robotic arm~\cite{wang2024mechanical}.
-The choice of $r$ can be guided by inspecting the decay of the singular values or determined empirically based on control performance.
+Such a reduction makes the approach more suitable for real-time control of the soft robotic arm~\cite{wang2024mechanical}.
+The choice of $r$ can be guided by inspecting the decay of the singular values or determined based on control performance.